-We wouldn't buy this range on the strength of its smart functions, and we're also not overly impressed by the LG's cooking capabilities.
-Its oven posted some fairly inconsistent results.
+I wouldn't buy this range on the strength of its smart functions, and I'm also not overly impressed by the LG's inconsistent cooking capabilities.
 If you're looking for a connected cooking device, so far the GE Profile Built-In Double Convection Wall Oven PT9550SFSS seems to be on the right track with its utilitarian remote preheat feature.
-Since this is our first oven review, we're still learning about the performance landscape in this price range.
-We hope the other midprice ovens have more-predictable results.
+For mid-priced rangetops, I'd look for a unit with more predictable results.

 The LRE3027ST isn't a slide-in range that will blend seamlessly with your countertop, but that doesn’t mean it won't integrate well with your kitchen.
-Dimensions are important here.
-For example, according to builder standards, countertop height and depth are usually 36 inches and 25 inches (including the lip), respectively.
-This LG range boasts a depth of 25.9 inches, meaning that it fits well, and very nearly flush, with the front edge of a standard counter.
-The height from the floor to the cooktop is 36 inches, which puts it directly in line with the countertop, for a seamless look.
+Countertop height and depth are usually 36 inches and 25 inches (including the lip), respectively.
+This LG range comes in at 36 inches high and 29.5-inches deep.
+It's almost a perfect fit.

 The overall height of the range is just over 47 inches, including the control panel.
-This back control, while not what I would call a throwback, is reminiscent of older technology and design, given its touch-pad interface.
+This back control looks dated given its touch-pad interface.
 In contrast, the slide-in (and pricier, at $2,299) Samsung NE58F9710WS Electric Range and its front-panel LCD touch screen cuts a more modern, minimalist profile.

-With a large oven cavity, the number of racks and the ability to move and remove them determines the utility of the extra oven space.
+With a large oven cavity, the number and configurability of the racks will help determine how well you can use all of that extra oven space.
 The LRE3027ST range comes with two standard racks, one split rack, and one convection roast rack, and seven different slots to load them into.
 That's about average for an oven of this size.

-One feature of the oven design I particularly appreciate on the LRE3027ST is the large viewing window.
-You'll find a window of similar size -- 20-inches wide by 10 inches high -- on the Samsung NE58F9710WS, but I like having the extra visibility.
+LG does include an extra large viewing window, at least, coming in around 20-inches wide by 10 inches high.
 Not everyone will like the blue interior you'll see through the window, but at least it's not visible when the oven light is off.

-Another useful design element of the LG is the door lock, which is helpful for keeping children from opening the oven while it’s in use, or keeping the door closed during a cleaning cycle.
+Like most ovens, LG includes a door lock.
 You'll still need to be aware of your kids, given that the LG has open-door broiling.
-Some models, like the Samsung, allow for closed-door broiling, though that’s not a feature on most ovens yet.
+Some models, like the Samsung, allow for closed-door broiling, though that’s not too common yet.

 Revamping the basics